timothypratley/power-turtle/resources/public/conj2017-slides.md

 # Learning Clojure through Logo

 ???

 Which brings us back to Learning Clojure through Logo...

-* The Clojure Logo connection is a steady progression from beginner to advanced
+* The Logo - Clojure connection is a steady progression from beginner to advanced
-* We used self hosted ClojureScript to make it easy to get started
+* Self hosted ClojureScript makes it easy to get started
 * Translations make it accessible to the wider world
 * It's fun and you're in control
 * That is why I believe Clojure is the best first language, for everyone.